No plantar fasciitis in Heaven

 Many who survived the sinking would later testify to the final moments before the Dorchester slipped below the water’s surface.
 They noticed the four chaplains linked arm in arm, praying in accordance with each man’s faith.
 Greater love has no one than this, than to lay down one’s life for his friends.
 The four chaplains perfectly embodied these words of Jesus.
 On this day these men were leaders with a purpose.

-“I’ve got ride; ride like the wind”
+“I’ve got to ride; ride like the wind”

 We were led to believe in our history lessons in grade school that on April 18, 1775, Paul Revere rode through the night to warn that the British were coming.
 In fact, there were multiple riders that night who spread the message across the countryside.
 Of the multitude, there were three primary riders – Revere, William Dawes, and Samuel Prescott.
 If you are a Costco shopper, you might be thinking that if you could get three riders instead of just one, it would be better, because three is always better than one.
 And you would be correct, except for this…of the three, only Prescott reached Concord in time to warn the residents that British troops were approaching.
 You see, all three were captured by British sentries and detained.
 However, at some point, Prescott was able to jump his horse over a stone wall and escape.
 A short time later, Dawes also escaped, but fell off his horse and had to walk back to Boston.
 Right about now you might be questioning the “prisoner-taking” capabilities of the British soldiers.
 Maybe because Prescott and Dawes had escaped, the British guarded Revere more closely.
 We don’t know.
 What we do know is that he was eventually released, but without his horse.
 All three of the men helped the revolutionary cause that night, but Longfellow’s poem probably should have given the credit to Samuel Prescott.
 Or perhaps Longfellow could have written about a similar event that happened a couple of years later.